 Regardless of whether you contact us by phone, e-mail, or register at our web site, your name will not be shared with others outside of ABTA and its authorized agents.
 Exceptions to this policy include your approval or request to share your information, legal processes, or when we believe that disclosure is necessary to protect you or our rights as required by law.
 This includes, but is not limited to, mailing addresses, telephone or fax numbers, and e-mail addresses.

-We collect an Internet Protocol (IP) address from all visitors to our site.
+We collect an Internet Protocol (IP) address from all visitors and donors to our site.

 An IP address is a number that is automatically assigned to your computer when you use the Internet.
 We use IP addresses to help diagnose problems with our server, administer our site, analyze trends, track users' movement, gather broad demographic information for aggregate use in order for us to improve the site, and deliver customized, personalized content.

 We use visitor and donor information to send updates about ABTA activities, brain tumor research, fundraising information, and notification of brain tumor-related events and information that may be of interest to you.
 At any time you may choose not to receive these mailings.
 Instructions for stopping e-mail notices are included in each of our messages or you can call us at 800-886-2282 and we will promptly honor your request.
 Registered users of our web site are able to opt-out of these mailings at the time they register, and can change that choice online at any time.